aaronhmiller/sko-2022/README.md

 2. edit the httpbin.yaml file, insert your TOKEN, save and exit.

 3. `curl -X POST localhost:8001/config -F config=@httpbin.yaml`
-This loads the file you just configured.
+This loads the file you just configured which in addition to the plugin definition, contains a definition for a service and its route.

-4. `curl localhost/anything` to see https://httpbin.org/anything reverse-proxied and the traffic mirrored to Datadog
+4. `curl localhost/anything` to see https://httpbin.org/anything reverse-proxied and the traffic mirrored to Datadog.
+This is Kong proxying, on port 80, the httpbin.org service.
 5. `curl localhost:8001/plugins` to review what was configured for the Salt Plugin

 # Next Steps